openmedlab/Axon-Seg/README.md

 ## Dataset Links

-Here, we provide the training data for five types of axons.
+Here, we provide the training data for five types of neurons.
 Detailed information on their data sources, collection methods, and more is outlined below.
 The training data we utilized encompasses all data within the blue dashed lines.

 ![datainfo](asset/data_info.png)

 The data volume information for the five datasets is as follows.
 We have trained segmentation models for each type of axon using these five datasets.
 Additionally, we have also trained a more generalized comprehensive model using a combined dataset from all five categories (4714 cubes after data augmentation).
-Please can download these models via the provided [model link](https://drive.google.com/drive/folders/1vhuGGnnwYdZ_oDq2N0TOCqkUrrgOAC0l?usp=drive_link) based on your specific needs.
+Please download these models via the provided [model link](https://drive.google.com/drive/folders/1vhuGGnnwYdZ_oDq2N0TOCqkUrrgOAC0l?usp=drive_link) based on your specific needs.

 |   Brain name   |   Whole-brain resolution   | No. of axon cubes | No. of artefact cubes | No. of cubes after data augmentation |        Cube Size        |                          Data link                           |
 | :------------: | :------------------------: | :---------------: | :-------------------: | :----------------------------------: | :---------------------: | :----------------------------------------------------------: |